Chicken Enchilada Soup

-Here it is – the recipe I was telling you about on Friday.
-The best chicken enchilada soup I’ve ever laid lips on.
+Here it is, the best chicken enchilada soup I’ve ever laid lips on.

 The Best Chicken Enchilada Soup